ubclaunchpad/inertia/CONTRIBUTING.md

 ### CLI

-Inertia's command line application is in the root directory.
+Inertia's command line application is initiated in the root directory, but the majority of the code is in the `cmd` package.
 It is built on top of [cobra](https://github.com/spf13/cobra), a library for building command line applications.

 This code should only include the CLI user interface and code used to manage local assets, such as configuration files - core client logic, functionality, and daemon API interactions should go into the `client` package.